Schaeuble does not rule out minority government for Germany

-BERLIN (Reuters) - Former German Finance Minister Wolfgang Schaeuble on Saturday urged quick formation of a new government by Chancellor Angela Merkel’s conservatives and Social Democrats, but said he could not rule out a minority government if no deal is reached.
+BERLIN (Reuters) - Former German Finance Minister Wolfgang Schaeuble urged Chancellor Angela Merkel’s conservatives and Social Democrats on Saturday to quickly form a new government, but said he could not rule out a minority government if no deal is reached.

-Germany’s constitution did not favour a minority government, but that remained an option, Schaeuble, a leading conservative who is now president of the Bundestag lower house of parliament, told the Tagesspiegel newspaper.
+Germany’s constitution does not favour a minority government but that remains an option, Schaeuble, a leading conservative who is now president of the Bundestag (lower house of parliament), told Berlin’s Tagesspiegel newspaper.

-A deal between Merkel’s conservative camp (Union) and the centre-left (SPD) is the German leader’s best chance of securing a fourth term in office, but her possible coalition partners are angling for concessions before talks start next week.
+A deal between Merkel’s conservative camp (Union) and the centre-left Social Democrats (SPD) is her best chance of securing a fourth term in office.
+But Merkel’s possible coalition partners are angling for concessions beforehand.

 “A stable alliance between the Union and the SPD would be preferable,” Schaeuble said, adding that the chancellor could still form a minority government.
 “It would work one way or another,” he said when asked about that possibility.